2014 Summer Apprenticeship Program application now available!

 Applications Due April 4

 The Growing Places Indy Summer Apprenticeship Program immerses participants in the work of Growing Places Indy, from hands-on farm work to community engagement to fundraising to youth education.
 Participants are challenged to consider what change they want to see in the world and are trained in skills they can employ to take action.
 Participants build a strong team relationship within their cohort and have the opportunity to meet many leaders doing transformational work in the Indianapolis area.

 Individuals must be able to fully commit to the 9-week program, from early June to mid-August, at approximately 25 hours per week.
 Download the application here.
 The deadline for application materials is April 4.
-After an initial application review, candidates will be contacted for an interview by April 1 and all applicants will be alerted of a final decision by April 15.
+After an initial application review, candidates will be contacted for an interview by April 15.
+Applicants will be alerted of a final decision on their application by May 15.
 Typically, eight apprentices participate in the program each year.
 Send completed application materials and/or any questions to Christie at email@example.com.